camunda/connectors/connectors/jdbc/README.md

 ### Output

-The output depends on the value of the `isModifyingQuery` field in the input data.
+The output depends on the value of the `returnResults` field in the input data.

 If the query returns a result set (_SELECT_ query, or a query using _RETURNING_), the output will be: